Ed Orgeron: Early coaching years

-USC (first stint)
+USC

 In 1998, Orgeron was hired by offensive guru Paul Hackett, the newly hired head coach of USC (the University of Southern California), to coach the Trojans defensive line.
 After Hackett's 2000 firing, Orgeron was one of a handful of coaches retained by Hackett's replacement, Pete Carroll, a defensive specialist.
 The two had met during a high school football game when Carroll was still only a candidate for the head coach position and connected over their shared passion for recruiting.
 During the Carroll years, USC enjoyed much success, including two (Associated Press) National Championships.
 Orgeron took on the added responsibility of Recruiting Coordinator in 2001 and was named assistant head coach in 2003.
 Orgeron won National Recruiter of the Year honors in 2004, the same year he was hired by Ole Miss to replace head coach David Cutcliffe.